MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 ![Screenshot of the settings page in Remote Assist to enable preview features.](./media/08.01-settings-preview-features.png "Remote Assist")

 > [!IMPORTANT]
 > Enabling the public preview replaces the current snapshot tool available in a tool with the asset capture capabilities.
-This means photos taken in Remote Assist will be saved to Common Data Service and accessible through the Remote Assist web app vs. OneDrive for Business.
+This means photos taken in Remote Assist will be saved to Common Data Service and accessible through the Remote Assist UCI app vs. OneDrive for Business.
 You can disable the preview on the HoloLens at any time by returning to Settings.

 ### View the asset list

 Select the **Assets** tab.
-The list of assets entered through the Remote Assist web app are displayed in descending order by the last created date.
+The list of assets entered through the Remote Assist UCI app are displayed in descending order by the last created date.
 At the bottom of the window, there is a search bar to search for assets by the **Name** field.

 > [!NOTE]
 > The **Assets** tab is also accessible during a call.
 As an example, while performing a real-time remote inspection, photos of the asset(s) being inspected can be captured to the asset record from the **Assets** tab.